wocherw/datasciencecoursera/README.md

 		These files were not included in the process of the script.

 ## Processing Steps
-	This sections provides an overview of the steps in the code.
+	This sections provides an overview of the steps written in the code.

 	Since I am new to R programming, it was not my goal to write "clever" code.